Mike Hall (powerlifter): Early life

 Hall was born in Lewes, Delaware to Mary Magdalene Hall and John Westley.
 As a child, Mike Hall was picked on a lot while growing up in Dagsboro, Delaware.
 At age 12, Hall started lifting using a tree branch and old car rims.
 Hall could bench press 400 lb when he was 16.

 Accolades

-In 1990, then-Delaware Senator Joe Biden, proposed key legislation to address steroid use among athletes and student-athletes.
+In 1990, then-Delaware Senator Joe Biden proposed key legislation to address steroid use among athletes and student-athletes.
 Biden authorized legislation to make steroids a Schedule II substance drug.
 Biden stated Hall was an example of how an athlete does not have to use steroids to be a champion.
-He said, “ Mike Hall holds the current record of the most weight lifted by a drug-free lifter, a record he is proud to share with young athletes who think they need steroids to become a champion.
+He said, “Mike Hall holds the current record of the most weight lifted by a drug-free lifter, a record he is proud to share with young athletes who think they need steroids to become a champion.
 I am proud of Mike Hall who is a native of Delaware.”

+In 1996, Hall was inducted into the Delaware Sports Hall of Fame.